 Here's the result:

-The http API has other methods to manipulate the knowledge base: QnA Maker documentation
+The HTTP API provides additional methods for managing the knowledge base: QnA Maker documentation

 ##Using the Azure Bot Service